This crustless keto pumpkin pie is a creamy, delicious alternative to the classic recipe.

 Recipe FAQs

 Yes.
-You can replace the stevia with a granulated sweetener of your choice to equal ½ cup of white granulated sugar.
+You can replace the stevia with a granulated sweetener of your choice to equal ½ cup of sugar.
 If you like your desserts very sweet, use ¾ cup of sweetener.

 Not necessarily.
 Although I regularly make roasted pumpkin and mashed pumpkin, I use those as savory side dishes.
 I don't make my own pureed pumpkin to use in pumpkin pie.
 I've always used canned.